fireh9lly/just-the-docs-forestry/docs/node-cheatsheet-copy.md

 * An _object accessor_.
 This should be the name of an object variable followed by a dot, and then the name of one of the object's attributes, like this:
   `objectVariable.attribute`
   If the variable does not contain an object, the system will raise an error.

+> ### Wait, what?
+>
+> * _Global variables_ are variables that apply to 'the game' - a more poetic way of thinking about them is that global variables apply to the 'it' used in the phrase 'it's raining'.
+They're useful for tracking most game variables, like story flags and player stats, and might be the only variable type necessary for a visual novel that does not use complex game mechanics.
+> * An _array accessor_ represents a position in a numbered list.
+If you have to remember data that is stored in _a specific order_ (e.g. items in the player's inventory), you can use an array accessor to store it in an array, at the list position you want (e.g.  `Name: inventory[3]/ Value: Milk` would mean "put Milk in Inventory Slot 3").
+> * An _object accessor_ lets you change part of an _object_ - a bundle of different attributes referred to by name.
+This is a useful way of organising variables - e.g. `Name: playerchar.stress/ Value: 50` makes it clear that the variable is to do with the player character.

 #### Set profile variable